When you buy something through one of the links on our site, we may earn an affiliate commission.

 The above shoes are all men’s or unisex versions.
 Here are their women’s versions:

 - La Sportiva Miura Women’s

-- Unisex shoes: La Sportiva TC Pro, Five Ten Anasazi Lace-up Pink, and Evolv Astroman
+- Unisex shoes: La Sportiva TC Pro, Five Ten Anasazi Lace, and Evolv Astroman

 How to Choose the Best Trad Climbing Shoes for Your Needs

 Here are some tips to help you pick the right trad shoe from the list above.
 Make sure the pair you purchase has the following attributes.